ckwonglab/ckwonglab.github.io/projects/index.md

 **Hormonal Crosstalk in Control of Inflammation**: We map the synergistic interactions between gut hormone ensembles to predict their collective impact on inflammatory outcomes.

-To dissect this complex axis, we employ a multidisciplinary strategy that maps gut hormone responses to inflammation in vivo using transgenic models, surgical intervention, and pharmacological modulation.
+To dissect this complex axis, we employ a multidisciplinary strategy that maps gut hormone responses to inflammation _in vivo_ using transgenic models, surgical intervention, and pharmacological modulation.
 We define hormonal control of inflammation at over tissue, cellular, and molecular levels using high-resolution spatial imaging, cytometry-based techniques, functional assays, and multi-omics.
 We also leverage human-derived organoid models and clinical samples to discover and validate anti-inflammatory actions downstream of gut hormones.

 The clinical success of GLP-1 medicines proves that gut hormones do far more than manage glucose or weight.
-By mapping these signals, we aim to achieve two major goals:
+By mapping these signals, we aim to achieve three major goals:
-1. Rational Multi-Hormone Design: Developing therapies that work in concert to effectively target and resolve the inflammation driving chronic disease.
+1. Fundamental Mechanism Discovery: We aim to map the molecular rules of communication across the gut-brain-immune axis.
+By identifying previously unknown signaling hubs, we provide the foundational biological framework required to understand how the body naturally resolves inflammation.
+2. Rational Multi-Hormone Design: We translate these biological rules into engineered therapies.
+By combining multiple gut hormones, we can target different pathways simultaneously to more effectively resolve the chronic inflammation that single-agent treatments might miss.
-2. Precision Immunotherapy: Predicting how these hormones affect the immune system to define optimal therapeutic windows, prevent side effects, and identify opportunities to use these hormones as synergistic boosters for existing immunotherapies.
+3. Precision Immunotherapy: We predict how these hormones affect the immune system to define optimal therapeutic windows, prevent side effects, and identify opportunities to use these hormones as synergistic boosters for existing immunotherapies.

 {% include search-info.html %}